CASA: A Solution that Works

 In order to receive the Platinum Seal, Child Advocates of Northeast Oklahoma shared important information with the public using our profile on www.guidestar.org.
 Now our community members and potential donors can find in-depth information about our goals, strategies, capabilities, and progress.
 We’re shining a spotlight on the difference our CASA agency makes in northeastern Oklahoma.

 Thanks to positive reviews by CASA and GAL volunteers around the country, the National CASA Association has been named a 2016 Top-Rated Nonprofit by GreatNonprofits.org.
 The awards have been in existence since 2009.
 The honor is equivalent to the people’s choice award for non-profits, where volunteers, donors and people served by a nonprofit organization can cast their vote in the form of a review to express their appreciation.

 Seven out of 10 people say the presence of a rating badge increases their likelihood of giving to a nonprofit.
 Being recognized as a GreatNonprofits Top-Rated Nonprofit gives donors and volunteers more confidence in supporting the mission of National CASA.
 The recognition is earned based on the large number of positive reviews a charity receives from its volunteers, donors and beneficiaries.

 “I have been involved as a volunteer in many non-profits over the years, but I have never felt that my work was more important than my time and effort spent as a Court Appointed Special Advocate (CASA) for Children,” wrote one reviewer about her experience with a local program of National CASA.
 “I feel CASA has given me opportunities to use my talents and training to truly make the biggest differences in the lives of children who find themselves in the court system.”

-Child Advocates of Northeast Oklahoma is a member agency of the United Way of Rogers and Mayes Counties and of Ottawa County United Way.
+Child Advocates of Northeast Oklahoma is a member agency of the United Way of Ottawa County United Way.